 The latest from the Office for National Statistics indicates that drug-related deaths in England and Wales have risen for the eighth year in a row and remain at their highest level in more than a quarter of a century.
-Cocaine deaths worryingly have risen for the ninth consecutive year, which was 9.7% higher than the previous year, and the number of cocaine related deaths have increased by five times since 2010.
+Worryingly, cocaine deaths have risen for the ninth consecutive year, which was 9.7% higher than the previous year, and the number of cocaine related deaths have increased by five times since 2010.
 So much for many people’s view that cocaine is a harmless recreational drug.

 The UK has one of the highest consumptions of cocaine in the world, and its demand for the drug is ever growing.
 The country uses more cocaine than anywhere in Europe and in some big cities like London, 23kg of coke is being used every day.
 In fact, Londoners use more cocaine than the combined cites of Berlin, Amsterdam and Barcelona and other major UK cities like Manchester and Bristol are not far behind.
 With the use of cocaine being so open in some industries such as banking and entertainment, these stats are of no surprise.
-Only yesterday the BBC reported ‘Drug deaths in England and Wales highest since 1993’.
+Only yesterday, the BBC reported, ‘Drug deaths in England and Wales highest since 1993’.

 The world is full of various drug substances including steroids and erythropoietins, which are often the performance enhancing drug of choice for endurance athletes.
-These are the ones most associated with cyclists like Lance Armstrong.
+These are the ones most associated with cyclists including Lance Armstrong.
 Cocaine is not the first drug that pops into mind when one thinks of sport performance-enhancing drugs, but some sports athletes have mistakenly used it for just that purpose.

 Despite its popular enhancement myth, researchers* have found cocaine diminishes an athlete’s strength, endurance, and overall performance.
 It also impairs the body’s ability to regulate its own temperature, which is incredibly dangerous for athletes involved in high intensity activity.
 Equally worryingly is the plethora of research that indicates that long term cocaine use can lead to loss of concentration, irritability, loss of memory, paranoia, loss of energy, anxiety and a negative impact on sexual performance.